w314/notes/javaNotes/javaBackend.md

 - Non-Bare Repositories

   - With non-bare repositories, users can modify the existing repository and create new versions.
-  - By default, the cloning process creates a non-bare repository.
+  - By default, the cloning process creates a non-bare repository.<br><br>
     > What are some common operations you would be performing when using Git?

-- Understand how to push to repo
-- Understand how to use branches
-- Understand how to merge

 ```shell
 # initialize repository